Academic Authors: Muskan Panjwani, Alina Yakunina

 How many cupcakes were sold on Wednesday?

-How many cupcakes were sold total on three days?
+How many cupcakes were sold in total over the three days?

-13. Draw the chart like the number of toys in the right picture.
+13. Show the number of toys on the graph.

 1. Place Value